Linear Distance Metric Learning with Noisy Labels: Model and Key Observations

-Hence, the convex interpolation of the argument from those two models is equivalent to the convexly interpolated model $(\M = \lambda \M_1 + (1-\lambda)\M_2, \tau = \lambda \tau_1 + (1-\lambda) \tau_2)$.
+Hence, the convex interpolation of the two models gives us another model with parameter $(\M = \lambda \M_1 + (1-\lambda)\M_2, \tau = \lambda \tau_1 + (1-\lambda) \tau_2)$ which is in the space of the valid parameters.
 Coupled with a convex loss function, this implies that minimizing $R_N$ or $R$ over $(\M, \tau)$ with $\M \succeq 0$ and $\tau \geq 0$ is a convex optimization problem.
 Hence any critical point is a global minimum.
 However, restricting $\M \succeq 0$ under gradient descent is non-trivial since generically the gradient may push the solution out of that.
 While manifold optimization methods have been developed for other matrix optimization challenges~\citep{balzano2010online,vandereycken2013low}, we develop a simpler unconstrained approach in this work.